Coconut oil is extracted from the white flesh of mature coconuts harvested from coconut palm trees (Coco nucifera).

 MCT oil improves cognitive function

-Glucose is the brain’s primary source of energy.
+Glucose is your brain’s primary source of energy.
 But in Alzheimer’s disease, there appears to a be a significant decrease in the brain’s ability to use glucose for energy.

 We now have scientific evidence that suggests ketone bodies are an effective alternative brain energy source.